 Continuing to walk, I checked out the coastal esplanade with the towering apartments lined up along the beach edge and then finished at a city park out on a prominent peninsula.
 The port of Santos has a reputation as a center of corruption and smuggling, but I found a beachside town popular for its parks, coffee history, and its wide sandy beaches.

 The Scala was processed at home with Kodak D-76, and I found that the tones and the contrast were quite nice.
-I processed the film in a Patterson tank and used the Digital Darkroom site to find developing times.
+I processed the film in a Paterson tank and used the Digital Darkroom site to find developing times.
 I have one more roll left sitting in the fridge, waiting to be brought into the light, as a lowly black and white negative film alas.

 Share your knowledge, story or project